 Current partnerships include: Lucerne Festival at the Piano; Verbier Festival; International Opera Studio, Zurich Opera House; Orpheum Foundation for the Advancement of Young Soloists in Zurich (all in Switzerland); Städel Museum in Frankfurt; the British Museum exhibition ‘Ancient lives, new discoveries’; the National Theatre production ‘King Lear’ (all in London) as well as the Sovereign Asian Art Prize in Hong Kong.

 Through these commitments the Bank contributes to making cultural diversity accessible to a wider public.

-For more information visit our website at www.juliusbaer.com/sponsoring
+For more information visit www.juliusbaer.com/sponsoring

 About Samsung Electronics Co., Ltd.

 Samsung Electronics Co., Ltd. is a global leader in technology, opening new possibilities for people everywhere.
 Through relentless innovation and discovery, we are transforming the worlds of televisions, smartphones, personal computers, printers, cameras, home appliances, LTE systems, medical devices, semiconductors and LED solutions.
 We employ 286,000 people across 79 countries with annual sales of US$187.8 billion.
 To discover more, please visit www.samsung.com